Compositeness of near-threshold $s$-wave resonances: dominant regions

 Following the similar calculation with Eq.~\eqref{eq:X=Y-|X|} we obtain:

 with $\cos\theta>\gamma$.
 Equivalently, we have

 As discussed above, the boundary $\mathcal{Z}=0$ is calculated with the replacement $X\to 1 - X$:

-Now we consider the classification of the complex $X$ plane with Table~I by using the boundaries obtained above.
+Now we consider the classification of the complex $X$ plane with Table~\ref{tab:sum} by using the boundaries obtained above.
 To determine the dominant component for a given $X$, not all the boundaries are relevant.
 For instance, the boundary $\mathcal{X}=\mathcal{Y}$ in the $Z$ dominant region is irrelevant, because the boundary classifies the second largest component.
 In a similar way, the boundaries in the non-interpretable region are also irrelevant.
-To determine the edge of the boundaries, we calculate $X$ which gives $\mathcal{X}=\mathcal{Y}=\mathcal{Z}$.
-The condition $\mathcal{X}=\mathcal{Y}=\mathcal{Z}$ gives
+To determine the edge of the boundaries, we calculate $X$, which gives $\mathcal{X}=\mathcal{Y}=\mathcal{Z}$.
+By substituting $|X| = |1-X|$ into \eqref{eq:X=Y-triangle}, we find the condition $\mathcal{X}=\mathcal{Y}=\mathcal{Z}$: